 People often ask what insurance covers weighted blankets which is a good question.
 After all, it’s a medical tool that helps various sleeping disorders.
 But, at the end of the end, it’s a really tricky question to answer as well.

 There are many things to take into account like insurers, weighted blanket types, and more.

 The answer isn’t clear.
-Most weighted blankets are classified as medical devices, which are covered by most insurance companies.
+Most weighted blankets are not classified as medical devices, which are covered by most insurance companies.
 However, without a clear diagnosis from your doctor then these “medical devices” won’t be covered.
 If in doubt, call your insurance company and check your policy.

-Are weighted blankets covered by HAS?
+Are Weighted Blankets Covered by HAS?

 The answer isn’t clear.

 To summarize, weighted blankets are covered by some health insurance companies.
 Follow the advice by contacting your health insurance provider to learn if they provide the necessary coverage.
 You could have money without needing pay or paying very little for a weighted blanket.

 We now understand how to pick the perfect blanket for you and know what sort of conditions it can help with.
 Of course, the next big question is are weighted blankets covered by insurance?
 These blankets can become costly, especially if you are going for a larger or heavier one so having it covered by your insurance would be very useful!
 Unfortunately, this is a question that only YOUR insurance provider can answer.